St Paul's College, Raheny

 St Paul's College in Raheny, Dublin, Ireland, is a Roman Catholic secondary school for boys under the trusteeship of the Vincentian Fathers, formally the Congregation of the Mission.
 Founded in 1950, it is one of two Vincentian schools for boys in Dublin.

 Operations

-The school reported they have approximately 500 schoolboys as of 2021, and they prepare them for the Irish Junior Cycle and the Leaving Certificate final examinations and assessments.
+The school reported they had approximately 500 schoolboys as of 2021, and they prepare them for the Irish Junior Cycle and the Leaving Certificate final examinations and assessments.

 Teaching support facilities include two computer rooms, four science laboratories, a technical graphics room, and a woodwork room.
 The school has a music department and school choir, which performs a Christmas carol service and a summer concert each year.
 Senior students perform in the school's annual musical.

 Governance

 The school is overseen by a board of management, appointed by the trustees, the Vincentian Fathers, a member of the Vincentian Family of Roman Catholic religious institutes.
 It comprises representatives of the trustees, parents, and teaching staff.
 Operations and teaching are directed by the Principal, assisted by the Deputy Principal.